 FOXX: Absolutely.
 I think, again, because we talk about prosecutor discretion, that word discretion is so heavy.
 It allows for there to be huge disparities within the same field.
 As you talk about reform, it is the ability for me to do some things that, probably the law says I have to do one thing, I get to exercise my discretion to do another.
 My choice and what charges to bring, or conversely not to bring… We had a policy around retail theft that is contrary to what the state law is but using my discretion to do it in a way that I think is less harmful.

-It's a loaded concept that could be either used for good or evil and again, it being unfettered, I think was your word is, fair.
+It's a loaded concept that could be either used for good or evil.
 I don't know what the balance looks like other than to start with: I think people should show what they're doing so that we can start asking the question of should you or should you not be doing that?
 Should you or should you not be allowed to do that?

 WATKINS: In a sense then it's sort of galvanizing for the reform movement to be able to put a prosecutor in control who has this kind of discretion that you're talking about.